Azure/azure-sdk-for-net/doc/DataPlaneCodeGeneration/AzureSDKCodeGeneration_DataPlane_Quickstart.md

 - `<service name>` - Should be the short name for the azure service. e.g. deviceupdate.
 It is usually your service name in REST API specifications.
 For instance, if the API spec is under `specification/storage`, the service would normally be `storage`.
 - `<package name>` -  Should be the name of the shipping package, or an abbreviation that distinguishes the given shipping artifact for the given service.
 It will be `Azure.<group>.<service>`, e.g. Azure.IoT.DeviceUpdate

-### Use Cadl as Input API spec

-#### Before you Start
+### Before you Start

-  Make sure you have cadl project in [azure-rest-api-specs](https://github.com/Azure/azure-rest-api-specs) repo or you can follow [Cadl Getting Start](https://github.com/microsoft/typespec/#using-node--npm) to initialize your Cadl project, and refer to [Cadl Structure Guidelines](https://github.com/Azure/azure-rest-api-specs/blob/main/documentation/cadl-structure-guidelines.md) to configure your Cadl project.
+  Make sure you have typespec project in [azure-rest-api-specs](https://github.com/Azure/azure-rest-api-specs) repo or you can follow [Typespec Getting Start](https://github.com/microsoft/typespec/#using-node--npm) to initialize your typespec project, and refer to [Typespec Structure Guidelines](https://github.com/Azure/azure-rest-api-specs/blob/main/documentation/cadl-structure-guidelines.md) to configure your typespec project.

   We will generate SDK library under SDK project folder `sdk\<servie name>\<package name>` of `azure-sdk-for-net` repo. e.g. /home/azure-sdk-for-net/sdk/anomalydetector/Azure.AI.AnomalyDetector).

   Make sure that the SDK project folder exists in [azure-sdk-for-net](https://github.com/Azure/azure-sdk-for-net) repo.
 If the SDK project folder does not exist, you can refer to [SDK project directory Set up](https://github.com/Azure/azure-sdk-for-net/blob/main/doc/DataPlaneCodeGeneration/AzureSDKPackage_Setup.md) to create one.

-#### Generate SDK
+### Generate SDK

 We will generate SDK under the SDK project directory.